FurkannOzyurt/FurkannOzyurt/README.md

 ## 🚀 Skills

+- **Data Science:**
+  Completed courses in data analysis, data mining, data-intensive applications, machine learning, deep learning, and computer vision.
+Continuously improving skills in these areas.

+- **Python:**
-- **Python:** Proficient in using Python for solving artificial intelligence problems, utilazing popular libraries and frameworks in the field.
+  Proficient in Python for solving artificial intelligence problems, with experience in popular libraries and frameworks like **TensorFlow** and **PyTorch**.

+- **Java:**
-- **Java:** Skilled in Java programming, particularly in the context of object-oriented programming principles.
+  Skilled in Java programming, with a strong grasp of object-oriented programming principles.

+- **C++:**
-- **C++:** Experienced in utilizing C++ for implementing efficient data structures and algorithms, solving complex computational problems.
+  Experienced in utilizing C++ for implementing efficient data structures and algorithms, and solving complex computational problems.

-- **SQL:** Utilizing SQL to assist in data science projects, ensuring effective data manipulation and analysis.

-- **TensorFlow:** Proficient in using TensorFlow to create neural network models, particularly in the context of computer vision projects.

-- **Data Science:** Have taken courses in data analysis, data mining, machine learning, deep learning, and computer vision.
-Continuously improvising my skills in these areas.

 ## 📫 Contact